limcross/webpay_rails/README.md

 The default `environment` is `:integration`, and the valid environments are `:integration`, `:certification` and `:production`.
 Depending on the environment is assigned the wsdl path.

 The `log` is very useful when generating the evidence of integration, and is enabled by default.
-The log can be found both in the rails log and in a separate file for each trade code (`log\webpay_123456789.log`).
+The log can be found both in the rails log and in a separate file (`log\webpay.log`).

 Obviously all these values should not be defined directly in the model.
 It is strongly recommended to use environment variables for this ([dotenv](https://github.com/bkeepers/dotenv)).